tesujimath/nu_plugin_tracer/README.md

 The output appears in files named after the plugin, in the user's home directory.

 **WARNING: trace output will accumulate for as long as the plugin is installed with the trace wrapper.
 Large files are possible.
-Be sure to remove the plugin when finished tracing, and reinstall without the trace wrapper.**
+Be sure to remove the plugin with `plugin rm` when finished tracing, and reinstall without the trace wrapper.**

 Then:
 ```